 The difference between phishing and spear phishing is precisely that the latter targets a specific individual making the subject of this post – massively distributed spear phishing – particularly convoluted.
-The thing is that we are there.
+The thing is that we’ve crossed that line.
 We are now at a time and place where spear-phishing will now target millions of simultaneous people.

 From: Random Name [email protected]